 The Social Media Trap: How Constant Scrolling and Comparison Push Teenagers Deeper into Depression

-Why Social Media Has Such a Strong Grip on Teenagers
+Why Social Media Has Such a Strong Grip on Teenagers?

 Teenagers are especially vulnerable to the psychological hooks of social media.
 Platforms are designed to keep them scrolling through fear of missing out (FOMO), instant rewards through dopamine hits, and the deep need for peer validation.